CatDou/common-parse/README.md

     private Date rdate;
 ```

+#### Create parser

 Three types of parsers are supported
-  1.CsvFileParse
-  2.EasyExcelParse
-  3.ExcelFileParse

-#### Create parser
+1. CsvFileParse
+2. EasyExcelParse
+3. ExcelFileParse

 Different parsers are selected according to the parameters of different file types.
 If you have a parser of the same file type, you can specify

 ```java